 |[ bear asleep in front of the laptop, as usual, watching something. ]|

-for us, the biggest concerns surrounding television watching has been the advertising. there is so much advertising directed at kids out there, that by removing commercial television from our home, we felt we were protecting our kids and ourselves. our kids have never asked for a toy, because they were enticed by the visions of colourful commercials. they have never asked to go to certain fastfood restaurants, like mc donalds, who are some of the biggest offenders of directing advertising at kids! (in fact, our kids have no idea mc donald’s even exists, they’ve never been there!)
+For us, the biggest concerns surrounding television watching has been the advertising.
+There is so much advertising directed at kids out there, that by removing commercial television from our home, we felt we were protecting our kids and ourselves.
+Of course, there’s much less chance of advertisements online with streaming services in canada which is why they’re sometimes better than cable televison.
+Not only are they cheaper, there is also much more selection, especially for kids.
+Due to our decision to avoid cable television, our kids have never asked for a toy, because they were never enticed by the visions of colourful commercials. they have never asked to go to certain fastfood restaurants, like mc donalds, who are some of the biggest offenders of directing advertising at kids! (in fact, our kids have no idea mc donald’s even exists, they’ve never been there!)

 |[ there’s lion with his buddy watching television. this kid NEVER falls asleep watching a show! ]|